fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Cloud compute information:** All compute information required by the compute plugins that will be used.
 You can see the required information by each compute plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#compute-plugin).

 By default, we are using openstack plugin as example.
-Access [Customazing and Deployment session](http://www.fogbowcloud.org/customazing-deployment#openstack-nova-v2-compute-plugin) for more information.
+Access [Openstack Nova V2 Compute Plugin session](http://www.fogbowcloud.org/customazing-deployment#openstack-nova-v2-compute-plugin) for more information.
 ``` shell
 # Example:
 compute_class=org.fogbowcloud.manager.core.plugins.compute.openstack.OpenStackNovaV2ComputePlugin